The story of how I found Harry Bunny Kitty

 As I was talking to Carla on the phone, I pulled up Google maps.
 Harry said to look WEST.
 Suddenly I noticed a little dead-end street just west of my home.
 I had no idea that this street existed in the ten years I’ve lived here.
 I had always thought that there was a gully and a wash located there.
 The little dead-end street emptied into another little street that I never drove or walked by but a few times in my years living here.

 The next day, I followed Harry’s directions exactly (Carla had said that the timing was important) and I went door to door in the area that Harry had indicated.
 Harry said to go at dinner time because everyone would be home for dinner.
 Harry said to talk to everyone in that area.
-I talked to almost every person on that block and gave out flyers – each one with a color photo of Harry.
+I talked to almost every person on both sides of that block and gave out flyers – each one with a color photo of Harry.
 The area was about an eighth of mile past the location of my kitty buffet and the three ladies.

-The next day, a woman who I had spoken with called and said that she could see a cat that she thought was Harry in the field next to her house.
+The next day, a woman who I had spoken with the day before called and said that she could see a cat that she thought was Harry in the field next to her house.
 I raced over there and there he was, sitting on the hood of a big old pickup truck parked in a field.
 I jumped out of my car and the moment I called out “Harry!” he sprung off the hood into the air and ran towards me, calling out with his Siamese voice very loudly.
 We ran across the field – just like that old TV commercial with two people running towards each other in slow motion over the grass.
 It was Harry!
 YES!!

 And I did bring a container of food to feed him just in case he bolted (as I had heard that some cats do if they have been missing for a long time) but it turned out that he really wanted to come home and he was really hungry.
 (He’s a big cat, seems like he’s always ready for a dinner.)
 He gobbled up all the food and then let me pick him up.